mlsecproject/combine/CONTRIBUTING.md

 Want to hack on Combine?
 Awesome!
 Here are instructions to get you started.
 They are not perfect.
 Please let us know if anything feels wrong or incomplete.

+Please note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/code_of_conduct.md) (or see code_of_conduct.md in this source code distribution).
+By participating in this project, you agree to abide by its terms.

 ## Reporting Security Issues

 The Combine maintainers take security very seriously.
-If you discover a security issue, please bring it to their attention right away!
+If you discover a security issue, please bring it to our attention right away!

 Please send your report privately to [security@mlsecproject.org](mailto:security@mlsecproject.org), please **DO NOT** file a public issue.